 In the opinion of Kutak Rock LLP, Bond Counsel, to be delivered, with respect to the Tax-Exempt Series Bonds, on the date of issuance of the Tax-Exempt Series Bonds, assuming the accuracy of certain representations and continuing compliance by the Agency with certain covenants, under existing laws, regulations, rulings and judicial decisions, interest payable on the Tax-Exempt Series Bonds is not includable in gross income of the owners thereof for federal income tax purposes, except as hereafter described.
-Bond Counsel is of the opinion that (i) interest on the 2019 Series E Bonds will be treated as an item of tax preference in calculating the alternative minimum tax imposed under the Code and (ii) interest on the 2019 Series F Bonds will not be treated as an item of tax preference in calculating the alternative minimum tax imposed under the Code.
+Bond Counsel is of the opinion that (i) interest on the 2019 Series A Bonds will be treated as an item of tax preference in calculating the alternative minimum tax imposed under the Code and (ii) interest on the 2019 Series B Bonds and the 2019 Series D Bonds will not be treated as an item of tax preference in calculating the alternative minimum tax imposed under the Code.

 In addition, in the opinion of Bond Counsel, interest on the Tax-Exempt Series Bonds is not includable in the taxable net income of individuals, trusts and estates for State income tax purposes.
 Interest on the Tax-Exempt Series Bonds is includable in the income of corporations and financial institutions for purposes of the State franchise tax.
-Interest on the 2019 Series F Bonds is not includable in the State alternative minimum taxable income of individuals, estates and trusts.
+Interest on the 2019 Series B Bonds and the 2019 Series D Bonds is not includable in the State alternative minimum taxable income of individuals, estates and trusts.